codefellows/seattle-dotnet-401n13/class-28/README.md

 #### Describe and Define

+- HTTP Cookies
-- MVC Forms
+  - Use Cases
-- Model Binding
+  - Security Concerns
-- Authorization
+  - Best Practices

 #### Execute

-- CRUD Forms using MVC and Model Binding
-- Role Based Access Control
+- Provide a cookie to a user on a valid login
+- Restrict/Grant access to resources using Authentication/Authorization via Cookies

 ## Today's Outline